 Financial Management Services (FMS) is responsible for managing the University’s treasury, financial compliance, tax compliance, and business systems administration and support.
 It works closely with Accounting and Financial Reporting, Budget Office, Purchasing, Payment Services, Bursar, and Payroll to ensure that the official records of the University are up-to-date and accurate.
 In addition, FMS works with Information Technology to deploy enhancements, system upgrades, reporting solutions, and to implement policies and procedures to safeguard the assets of the University.
 It also participates in the design and delivery of business systems functional training to end-users throughout the campus.
 Financial Management Services continuously strives to prescribe, design, and implement process improvement solutions.

 The Fiscal and Business Officers met January 15, 2020.
-The materials from the meeting are available for download:
+The Fiscal and Business Officers Meeting Presentation is available for download

 Treasury Management oversees daily banking activity, short-term and intermediate-term investment activity.
 Specific functions include cash flow management, bank and investment account reconciliations, credit card processing, departmental deposits, and bank relationship management.
 Treasury Management can also help departments who need training and guidance on cash handling. [email protected]